luisrowley/full-stack-search/README.md

 ### Write-up

-This section is going to gather a comprehensive list of all main changes done to the project.
+This section provides a comprehensive list of all the major changes made to the project.
 Specific details are outlined in the following sections of this document:

-1. General refactor of front-end structure
+1. **General refactor of front-end structure**

-This project presented a monolithic approach where almost the entire client logic was done in App.tsx.
+Originally, the project followed a monolithic approach, with almost all client logic residing in App.tsx.
+To improve maintainability and modularity, a new file structure was introduced.
 To make this structure more maintainable and modular, a different file structure has been implemented.

-For proper separation of concerns, we now have folders for components, pages, types, constants and any other entity that may be useful.
-This makes files easier to read as they are shorter and to maintain by peer developers as you know each part of the application has its own place.
-The view layer of the application is shared between two main components: Home and SearchDetails.
+Proper separation of concerns was made by organising code into dedicated folders for:
+* Components
+* Pages
+* Types
+* Constants
+* Services

+The view layer is now divided between two main components (pages):
+`Home`
+`SearchDetails`

+This restructuring makes the codebase more readable, scalable, and easier to maintain.

-2. Navigation stack at root level
+2. **Navigation stack at root level**

-As part of the requirements were to implement navigation from the main view to a details page, this feature was implemented using "react-router-dom".
+As part of the requirements were to implement navigation from the main view to a details page, this feature was implemented using "`react-router-dom`".
 This navigation is bidirectional, allowing the user to go back and forth from the main to the details page.

-3. Extracted API Calls into a Service Layer
+3. **Extracted API Calls into a Service Layer**

 Applying a separated service layer makes react components leaner.
 In this case the dedicated logic to fetch hotels from the API was moved to its own file at `services/hotelService.ts` so that the main "Home" component is in charge of just rendering the view.
 This also allows easier testing and mocking of the API calls.

-4. Encapsulated BE into functions
+4. **Backend refactor and encapsulation**
-Separated backend logic for better reusability and easier testing.
+Separated backend logic into functions for better reusability and easier testing.
 Added constants for key connection parameters.

 #### UX improvements